instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 ### Creating a Training Set

-In order to prevent any contamination of data during testing, we randomly sampled 120 articles from the `griffin/chain-of-density` dataset and split it into a `train.csv` and a `test.csv` file which we uploaded to [Hugging Face](https://huggingface.co/datasets/ivanleomk/gpt4-chain-of-density).
+In order to prevent any contamination of data during testing, we randomly sampled 120 articles from the `griffin/chain-of-density` dataset and split these articles into a `train.csv` and a `test.csv` file which we uploaded to [Hugging Face](https://huggingface.co/datasets/ivanleomk/gpt4-chain-of-density).
 Now, we just neeed to import the `Instructions` module from the `Instructor` package which allows you to generate a nicely formatted `.jsonl` file to be used for fine-tuning

 ```py hl_lines="2 9 11 13-21 40 43"
 from typing import List